DRU YOGA AND STRESS BUSTING FOR ALL AGES

 Contemporary research in yoga as a key to mental health has provided powerful evidence to show that learning to take control of the breath is the starting point.
 As living beings we must breathe to sustain our existence.
 Choosing to breathe in a pattern or sequence is the starting point of the mind taking control of the parasympathetic nervous system.
 Combining the breath with movement and sound, such as in Dru Yoga, increases the benefits.

-Shortly I will be providing Body~Mind~Breath workshops which are evidence-based the Glasgow area .
-The practices involved are designed to optimise the mind and body's capacity to sooth, overcome stress and stress related illnesses by bringing our stress (sympathetic) and wellbeing (parasympathetic) nervous systems back into balance.
+Shortly I will be providing Body~Mind~Breath workshops, which are evidence-based, in the Glasgow area.
+The practices involved are designed to optimise the mind and body's capacity to sooth, overcome stress and stress-related illnesses by bringing our stress (sympathetic) and wellbeing (parasympathetic) nervous systems back into balance.